...

 Description: Invasive plant species cause environmental harm on many levels.
 Not only do invasives disrupt the functioning of ecological communities, but they can impact physical processes within the environment as well.
 For example, invasive plants are often chemically defended, so herbivores won't eat them (ecological impact), and some invasives contribute to water pollution by enhancing sediment loading of waterways (physical impact).
 We will focus our efforts on removing invasive shrubs and saplings, primarily Amur honeysuckle (Lonicera maackii).
 Amur honeysuckle (also called bush honeysuckle) in particular has negative impacts on water quality.

-Project 5 - Invasive Species Removal - Municipal Gardens
+Project 6 - Invasive Species Removal - Southeastway Park

 Time: 10:00am-1:00pm